Part 15 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - Once you know who your customers are, a little bit about them and the best way to reach them, you will have a lot more than most people even consider knowing about their customers.
 That’s why most marketing fails: not knowing enough about the customer or even targeting the right customer.

 Creating a successful relationship with your customers takes time; testing and tracking are ongoing tasks.
-But if you can answer most of the above questions, then you’re off to great start!
+But if you can answer most of the above questions, then you’re off to a great start!

 Now you’re ready to start the never-ending adventure of marketing your products and services to your customers.